tencent cloud

 { alxxxId: 1.0, itexxagList: 1.0 , persxxal:1.0, stat:1.0}

-Use the { alxxxId: 1.0, itexxagList: 1.0 , persxxal:1.0, stat:1.0} index to find all data entries meeting the conditions specified by { $and: [ { alxxxId:"xxxx" }, { state: 0 }, { itexxagList: { $in: [ xxxx ] } }, { persxxal: 0 } ] }.
+Use the { alxxxId: 1.0, itexxagList: 1.0, persxxal:1.0, stat:1.0} index to find all data that meets the condition { $and: [ { alxxxId:"xxxx" }, { state: 0 }, { itexxagList: { $in: [ xxxx ] } }, { persxxal: 0 } ] }.

 { $and: [ { alxxxId:"xxxx" }, { state: 0 }, { itexxagList: { $in: [ xxxx ] } }, { persxxal: 0 } ] }.sort({updateTime :1}).limit(10)

-{ alxxxId: 1.0, itexxagList: 1.0 , persxxal:1.0, stat:1.0, updateTime : 1}
+{ alxxxId: 1.0, itexxagList: 1.0 , persxxal:1.0, stat:1.0,updateTime :1}

 { "itxxxId" : 1, "alxxxId" : 1 }